omeb/eslint-plugin-static-i18n-keys/README.md

 An ESLint plugin designed to improve code quality and enforce consistent coding practices.

-This plugin focuses on validating the proper usage of the "t" function within your codebase, ensuring that it exclusively receives a single static string value.
-By disallowing the use of template literals, expressions, and variables as arguments for "t," this plugin aids in preventing potential runtime errors, bolstering localization support, and enhancing code legibility.
+This plugin focuses on validating the proper usage of the "t" function within your codebase, ensuring that it exclusively receives a static string value or a logical expression that evaluates to a string as a first parameter.
+By disallowing the use of template literals, string concatenation, and variables as arguments for "t," this plugin aids in preventing potential runtime errors, bolstering localization support, and enhancing code legibility.

 ### Key Features